António, Prior of Crato

-António, Prior of Crato ([ɐ̃ˈtɔni.u, ɐ̃ˈtɔnju]; 1531 – 26 August 1595; sometimes called The Determined, The Fighter, The Independentist or The Resistant), was a grandson of King Manuel I of Portugal who claimed the Portuguese throne during the 1580 dynastic crisis.
-According to some historians, he was king of Portugal for 33 days in 1580.
+António, Prior of Crato ([ɐ̃ˈtɔni.u, ɐ̃ˈtɔnju]; 1531 – 26 August 1595), sometimes called "The Determined", "The Fighter", "The Independentist" or "The Resistant", was a grandson of King Manuel I of Portugal who claimed the Portuguese throne during the 1580 dynastic crisis.
+According to some historians, he was King of Portugal for 33 days in 1580.
 Philip II of Spain prevailed in the succession struggle, but António claimed the throne until 1583.
 He was a disciple of Bartholomew of Braga.

 Early life

 António was born in Lisbon, the illegitimate son of Prince Luis, Duke of Beja (1506–1555) and Violante Gomes (some sources argue that his parents were later married, perhaps at Évora).
-His mother may have been of Sephardic Jewish extraction, as many Portuguese sources maintain, or possibly of "new Christian" (a forced convert of Jewish or Muslim origin) extraction.
+His mother may have been of Sephardic Jewish extraction, as many Portuguese sources maintain, or possibly of "new Christian" (a convert of Jewish or Muslim origin) extraction.
 At least one source says she was a member of the minor Portuguese nobility, the daughter of Pedro Gomes from Évora.
 She died a nun at Santarém on 16 July 1568.

 António was educated in Coimbra, and he was placed in the Order of St. John.
 He received the wealthy priory of Crato as a benefice.
 In 1571, he was named governor of the Portuguese fortification at Tangiers in Morocco.

 Nonetheless, little is known of his life until 1578.
 In that year, he accompanied King Sebastian of Portugal (1557–1578) in his invasion of Morocco, and he was taken prisoner by the Moors at the Battle of Alcácer Quibir, the same battle where the young king was slain.
 António is said to have secured his release on easy terms by concocting a fiction.
 He was asked the meaning of the cross of St. John that he wore on his doublet, and he replied that it was the sign of a small benefice which he held from the Pope, something he would lose if he were not back in Portugal by 1 January 1579.
 His captor, believing him to be a poor man, allowed his release upon payment of a small ransom.